yalab/ansible-rails-app/README.md

 - Unicorn

 1. Change the app name and deploy directory in <code>vars/defaults.yml</code>.
-2. Rename `hosts.example` to `hosts` and change it to your hosts.
+2. Rename `hosts.example` to `staging` or `production` and change it to your hosts.

 To run:

-    $ ansible-playbook -i hosts ruby-webapp.yml -t ruby,deploy,postgresql,nginx
+    $ ansible-playbook -i staging ruby-webapp.yml -t ruby,deploy,postgresql,nginx
     $ <deploy your app>
-    $ ansible-playbook -i hosts ruby-webapp.yml -t unicorn
+    $ ansible-playbook -i staging ruby-webapp.yml -t unicorn

-There is an example Capistrano `deploy.rb` in this repository that you can use too.
+Add the library to your rails app Gemfile:

+    group :development do
+      gem 'capistrano3-unicorn'
+    end

+To run:

+    $ cap install

+Add the library to your Capfile:

+    require 'capistrano3/unicorn'

+Add line your config/deploy.rb to require this deploy.rb

+    require PATH/TO/THIS/REPOS/deploy.rb

+To run:

+    $ cap staging deploy